 The county plan creates parameters or ranges of expected growth based on varying scenarios.
 It is expected that anywhere from about 1,388 to 3,553 new housing units will be added to the landscape by 2030.
-It is expected that the county population will grow by anywhere from about 2,127 to 5,430 persons by 2030. time change results in a positive future.
+It is expected that the county population will grow by anywhere from about 2,127 to 5,430 persons by 2030. or even a 200 lot development, but there may very well be 20 subdivisions with 5-10 lots or more.
+The Burnett County comprehensive plan creates a framework to help ensure that over time change results in a positive future.
 A cohesive vision and relevant public policy is important to have when change takes place slowly over time.
 Only by intentionally managing growth and development will the sum of the parts fit together to fulfill a county's or community's vision for the future.

 The county plan was created using the local plans to help develop the county plan.
-The framework process was started with the

-County Comprehensive Planning Committee and then validated and modified as necessary through the local planning process.
+The framework process was started with the County Comprehensive Planning Committee and then validated and modified as necessary through the local planning process.
 Due to the timing of plan development process, the county plan was in essence completed through the participating communities validating ideas, developing their own individual plans, and coordinating county level implementation strategies.
-A 'validation strategy' was employed, with key ideas and recommendations being developed at the county level and then validated and modified through the local planning processes.
+A "validation strategy" was employed, with key ideas and recommendations being developed at the county level and then validated and modified through the local planning processes.
 To help ensure the planning process was creating synergistic and integrated land use policy, the County deployed a survey process to in the summer of 2009 through the consultant and the Survey Research Center at the University of Wisconsin - River Falls (SRC).
 Comprehensive planning public opinion surveys were sent to 2,165 residents and property owners of Burnett County, regardless of county plan participation status.
 A total of 909 usable surveys were returned for an overall 42 percent return rate.